 The included tripod ring helps balance this lens's size and weight and avoids camera strain and sag (and tripod tipping).
 The collar also permits easy camera rotation.

-Migrated from the 24-105 Z, the RF 70-200 F2.8 Z's tripod ring will be among Canon's best RF implementations.
-This ring is solidly constructed, and the rotation and lock knob are smooth.
+Migrated from the 24-105 Z, the RF 70-200 F2.8 Z's tripod ring is among Canon's best RF implementations.
+This ring is solidly constructed, and the rotation and lock knob function smoothly.
 There are no 90° click stops, but small groves on the collar align with a small grove on top of the lens barrel to aid locking in these often-useful positions.

 The RF 24-105 F2.8's tripod ring is not removable, but it integrates smoothly into the lens's external dimensions.